Lab 8: Geospatial visualizations

 Step 2.2: Drawing bike lanes on the map

-One way to do that is to use the map.addLayer() method to add a layer to our map that visualizes the data source.
+One way to add something to our map is to use the map.addLayer() method to add a layer to our map that visualizes the data source.

 map.addLayer({